-- 549 (93%) estimates were within 3% of the member's actual benefit; - 36 (6%) estimates were between 3% to 10% of the member's actual benefit; and, - 6 (1%) were more than 10% different than the member's actual benefit.
+- 549 (93%) estimates were within 3% of the member's actual benefit; - 36 (6%) estimates were between 3% and 10% of the member's actual benefit; and - 6 (1%) were more than 10% different than the member's actual benefit.

 There are many reasons an estimate could be different than what a member's actual benefit is.
-However, according to DRS the most common reasons for an estimate to be more than 10% different than the actual benefit, is the member choosing a different retirement date or choosing a different survivor option than they requested for the estimate.
+However, according to DRS, the most common reasons for an estimate to be more than 10% different than the actual benefit are when the member chooses a different retirement date or chooses a different survivor option than they requested for the estimate.